10 common myths about tinnitusMyths about tinnitus

 Tinnitus is the perception of sound when no actual sound is present.
-For many, tinnitus is characterized by ringing in the ears, but it can also manifest itself in different sounds such as whistling, buzzing or hissing.
+For many, tinnitus is characterized by ringing in the ears, but it can also sound like whistling, buzzing or hissing.

-According to the American Tinnitus Association, tinnitus sufferers in the United States number in the millions, with the CDC estimating that almost 15 percent of people have tinnitus to some degree.
+According to the American Tinnitus Association, tinnitus sufferers in the United States number in the millions.
 And with so many people suffering from tinnitus, it is more important than ever to be able to distinguish fact from fiction.
-Knowing the truth about tinnitus can give you the best chance to effectively approach the condition and reduce the symptoms in order to improve your quality of life.
+Knowing the truth about tinnitus can give you the best chance to effectively approach the condition and reduce the symptoms to improve your quality of life.

-This is not completely true.
-Tinnitus is not a disease in itself, but is sometimes the result of any number of underlying medical conditions.
-Loud noise, neurological damage, vascular disease, or even traumatic brain injury are just some examples of health issues that can contribute to tinnitus.
-Tinnitus can also develop as a reaction to certain medications.
-And while it is true that there is no “cure,” there are treatments available that will lessen the symptoms and make tinnitus easier to live with.
+Tinnitus is not a disease in itself, but a symptom that is the result of any number of underlying medical conditions.
+Damaging noise, neurological damage, vascular disease, or even traumatic brain injury are just some examples of health issues that can contribute to tinnitus.
+Tinnitus (and hearing loss) can also develop as a reaction to certain medications.
+There is no “cure,” but there are treatments available that will lessen the symptoms and make tinnitus easier to live with.